Perspectives – Spring 2017 Issue

-Welcome to the Fall 2015 edition of our online newsletter.
+Welcome to the Spring 2017 edition of our online newsletter.
 We are delighted that you continue to follow the services our firm provides to churches throughout the United States, Canada and Europe.

 We encourage you to read this edition of PERSPECTIVES.
 We hope you find the articles useful, engaging and interesting.
 Whether you are in need of a capital campaign now, it’s far off on the horizon or you’ve already utilized our services, we trust the information our experienced consultants have provided will help you on your journey, whatever that may be!